dhirajpatra/langgraph-multi-agent/README.md

 * Start the services
 `docker-compose up --build`

+* To stop
+ctrl + c

+and

+`docker-compose down --remove-orphans`

+Always check the Docker images and containers.
+Keep your system and dangling images removed otherwise you system can freeze.

 * This will launch:

 🚀 agent_service: Your LangGraph agent on http://localhost:5000

 🧠 ollama_server: The local model server running on http://localhost:11434

 Use this for full isolation and easy multi-service orchestration.
+Recommended system at least 16 GB or 32 GB RAM, optional GPU, i7 or similar.
+As LLM will be downloaded into your docker container and it require around 5 GB.
+Higher system will run faster otherwise slow for response to keep patience.